kanbanyte/sepb/assessments/transcript.md

 > [Start showing images of view from camera, the cropped images and output from detection models.]

-As you can see, we're able to capture images from the camera that is now mounted securely above the workstation and run specific models on specific cropped portions of the image, allowing us to develop multiple, highly accurate models that can detect the locations of chips that are present and the location of the next case.
+As you can see, we're able to capture images from the camera that is now mounted securely above the workstation and run the appropriate models on specific cropped portions of the image, allowing us to develop multiple, highly accurate models that can detect the locations of chips that are present and the location of the next case.
 We're also able to detect the state of the assembly trays as they get populated throughout the pick and place task, as well as when the tray has been emptied by the workstation attendant, who is assembling the final product.